sont5413/tornado/README.md

 ![image](https://user-images.githubusercontent.com/95881308/197412724-3d32f019-969e-4338-bb2b-126346c17040.png)

-1999 Bridge Creek–Moore tornado, the strongest tornado on record affected the Oklahoma City, Oklahoma metropolitan area
+Image of the 1999 Bridge Creek–Moore tornado, which is the strongest tornado ever recorded, globally.
+It affected the Oklahoma City, Oklahoma metropolitan area.

 ### I wanted to see what features from a tornado predict  number of fatalities
 * Data: This is a unique dataset owned by NOAA of all recorded tornados since 1951